 Where, who the latest bowl projections have FSU football playing

-The 'Noles play the North Carolina State Wolfpack on Friday night in Raleigh, North Carolina, and will travel east down I-10 and south down I-75 to take on the rival Florida Gators the next week.
+It would be the third bowl game appearance under FSU head coach Mike Norvell in six seasons.

-READ MORE: Florida State's Mandrell Desir emerging as important piece of defensive front
+READ MORE: Mike Norvell returning as FSU football's head coach in 2026

 With this in mind, college football pundits around the country have given their postseason projections.
-Some have FSU going bowling, others (such as CBS Sports) do not.
+Some have FSU going bowling, while others do not.

 Let's break it down.